vanmooylipidomics/LOBSTAHS/README.md

 # LOBSTAHS

-This is the primary GitHub repository for the R package **LOBSTAHS**, developed in the Van Mooy Lab at Woods Hole Oceanographic Institution.
+This is the home of the R package **LOBSTAHS**, developed in the Van Mooy Lab at Woods Hole Oceanographic Institution.
 LOBSTAHS (Lipid and Oxylipin Biomarker Screening Through Adduct Hierarchy Sequences) is a multifunction package for screening, annotation, and putative identification of mass spectral features in large, HPLC-MS lipid datasets.
 Installation instructions and some general information about LOBSTAHS are given below.
-This repository will always contain the latest development version of LOBSTAHS.
 The current production version of LOBSTAHS is available via [Bioconductor](http://bioconductor.org/packages/3.4/bioc/html/LOBSTAHS.html).

+The primary repository at [https://github.com/vanmooylipidomics/LOBSTAHS](https://github.com/vanmooylipidomics/LOBSTAHS) will **always** contain the latest development version of LOBSTAHS.
+Changes are pushed as frequently as possible to Bioconductor, where they will appear in the read-only mirror at [https://github.com/Bioconductor-mirror/LOBSTAHS](https://github.com/Bioconductor-mirror/LOBSTAHS).

 A [comprehensive vignette](https://github.com/vanmooylipidomics/LOBSTAHS/blob/master/vignettes/LOBSTAHS.Rmd) contains detailed, step-by-step user instructions and examples of package functions illustrated with a model dataset.

-LOBSTAHS is copyright (c) 2015-2016, by the following members of the Van Mooy Laboratory group at Woods Hole Oceanographic Institution: [James R. Collins](http://jamesrco.github.io), Bethanie R. Edwards, Helen F. Fredricks, and Benjamin A.S.
+LOBSTAHS is copyright (c) 2015-2016, by the following current and former members of the Van Mooy Laboratory group at Woods Hole Oceanographic Institution: [James R. Collins](http://jamesrco.github.io), Bethanie R. Edwards, Helen F. Fredricks, and Benjamin A.S.
 Van Mooy.
 All accompanying written materials are copyright (c) 2015-2016, James R. Collins.
 LOBSTAHS is provided under the [GNU General Public License](https://github.com/vanmooylipidomics/LOBSTAHS/blob/master/LICENSE) and subject to terms of reuse as specified therein.

 <h2>Citation</h2>